mist64/cbmbus_doc/7 JiffyDOS.md

 [^1]: The 1541 implementation uses a threshold of 218 µs to detect this.

 [^2]: On the C64 – the computer which JiffyDOS was designed for – the CPU is halted by the video chip for 40 µs on every 8th raster line (504 µs); as well as for a little while on all raster lines that contain sprites.
 The C64 implemenation disables all sprites during a transmission and delays the *Go* signal whenever video chip DMA is anticipated.

+[^3]: C64 music playback usually updates the state of the sound chip every 1/50 of a second.
+One approach of working around this would be detecting the signal from the device by having an NMI every 75 µs that checks the wire.
+Each NMI would eat up about 30 µs, effectively halving the CPU throughput in this state.